People in the Chang Lab

 Fred Chang, M.D., Ph.D.

 Fred is a second-generation Chinese American who grew up in California.
 He was an undergraduate at Princeton University, and was introduced to research in the labs of Dale Kaiser (Myxobacteria), Austin Newton (Caulobacter) and Gerry Reaven (Type II Diabetes).
 He went to UCSF for his M.D.
 PhD.
-For his doctorate work, he worked with Ira Herskowitz and discovered how a negative growth factor regulates the cell cycle and cell shape in budding yeast.
+For his doctorate work, he worked with Ira Herskowitz and discovered how a negative growth factor (Far1) regulates the cell cycle and cell shape in budding yeast.
 For his postdoc, he worked with Paul Nurse in Oxford and London, where he began genetic studies on cytokinesis in fission yeast.
 He also extended his postdoc at David Drubin's lab at UC Berkeley.
 He started his own lab in 1997 at Columbia University Medical Center in the Department of Microbiology in New York City.
 In 2016, he and the lab moved to UCSF in San Francisco, where he is currently a Professor in the Cell and Tissue Biology Department.
-He is an advocate for LGBTQ+ scientists and is currently co-chair of the LGBTQ+ Committee at the American Society of Cell Biology.
+He is an advocate for LGBTQ+ scientists and is currently on Council of the American Society of Cell Biology.

 See his CV and Diversity Statement